 Photo by U.S. Department of Agriculture It’s a tradition that started in 1964: A large Christmas tree, decorated with ornaments made by ordinary people, is placed on the west lawn of the Capitol for the entire nation to enjoy each year.
 And in 2015, Alaska is joining the…

 Thanks to the multitude of smartphone photo apps, it has never been easier or quicker to make pretty photos.
 We especially love Instagram and all its fun filters (though when it comes to Alaska, our filter of choice is no filter at all).
 The social media app is our favorite place to find a constant stream of Alaska-tastic photos.
 With a simple “follow,” you can fill your feed with gorgeous images of the Last Frontier as you gear up for your next dream vacation in the 49th state.

-Though Alaska might not boast national-level baseball, football or basketball pro teams, the Last Frontier certainly has no shortage of athletes, especially extreme sports competitors.
+Though Alaska might not boast national-level baseball, football or basketball pro teams, it certainly has no shortage of athletes, especially extreme sports competitors.
 After all, adventure-seekers flock to Alaska for the many mountains to ski, rivers to raft and rock faces to scale.
-You’re even likely to…
+You’re even likely to see windsurfers catching…

 Alaska's local music scene is flourishing, and if you know what to look for, you could find yourself smack-dab in the midst of some serious musical fun.
 Aside from the national acts that make their way north, keep an eye out for some of these incredible local artists on your next visit to Alaska.

 America’s Independence Day often stirs up images of picnics, parades, fireworks and hot summer days.
 While a few of these aren’t exactly synonymous with Alaska (the midnight sun can sometimes make viewing fireworks logistically tricky), Alaskans have a special flair for unique Fourth of July celebrations.